Sonya Halpern

 Sonya McLaughlin Halpern (born October 11, 1967) is an American politician and former marketing executive who is a member of the Georgia State Senate representing the 39th district.
-Elected in December 2020 in a special Democratic primary election, she is currently serving her first term.
+Elected in December 2020 in a special Democratic primary election, she is currently serving in her third term.

 Education

 Halpern earned a Bachelor of Arts degree in mass communication from the University of Massachusetts Amherst and a Master of Business Administration from the University of Hartford.

 Career

-Halpern has worked in communications, advertising, and marketing.
-She worked in advertising sales at The Walt Disney Company, ESPN, and Cox Enterprises.
-She has also been a member of various boards and non-profits.
-Halpern is the founder of Whiskey in a Teacup ("WIAT") Consulting, a creative and communications consultancy firm.
-She was also the first African-American and first person from Georgia to chair the President’s Advisory Committee on the Arts under Barack Obama.
+Halpern’s sales/business development career began in New York City while working at the Institute of International Education.
+From there she moved into advertising sales where she has over a decade of experience in cable television, print and digital media at some of the country’s largest media organizations including The Walt Disney Company, ESPN, and Cox Enterprises.
+She decided to leave corporate America at the birth of her first child where she evolved her career to focus on her passion for the arts, education and politics.

+She has been an active member of her community through various boards and non-profits.
+She currently serves on the Board of Directors for the YMCA of Metro Atlanta, is a member of the Board of Regents at the University of Hartford, and is an advisory board member for the DeVos Institute of Arts Management.
+She is a former Chair of the Board of Directors for The Children’s School as well as the National Black Arts Festival.

+In 2011, President Barack Obama appointed her to the President’s Advisory Committee on the Arts at the John F. Kennedy Center for Performing Arts in Washington DC.
+Three years later when he appointed her as Chair, she became the first African-American and first person from Georgia to serve in this role since PACA’s inception in the 1950s.

+In 2017, she became a member of the Women’s Leadership Forum of the DNC.
+During that time, she also co-founded the Electing Women Alliance Atlanta.

+In 2018 Halpern founded Whiskey in a Teacup ("WIAT") Consulting, a global arts and culture consultancy focused on democratizing art and empowering creatives and communities.

 After Nikema Williams was selected to replace John Lewis on the November ballot for Georgia's 5th congressional district, Halpern announced her candidacy for the special election to succeed her in the Georgia State Senate.
 She placed first in the special Democratic primary and defeated Linda Pritchett in the Democratic runoff.

 Halpern was sworn in on January 11, 2021.
-She currently serves on the Banking and Financial Institutions Committee, the Education and Youth Committee, the Health and Human Services Committee, and the State Institutions and Property Committee.
+She currently serves on Appropriations, the Banking and Financial Institutions Committee, the Education and Youth Committee, the Health and Human Services Committee, the Public Safety Committee and is Vice Chair of the Urban Affairs Committee.

+In 2025, Halpern crossed party lines to vote in favor of a bill banning gender affirming surgery for transgender prisoners in Georgia state prisons.